jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > When none will sigh for me?

-childe harold has set out on the sea and is wishing his homeland goodnight. one fundamental difference between childe harold and our childe is that our childe *knows* he is loved and missed by his family, whereas childe harold fears that he's not leaving behind anyone who cares about him.
+Childe Harold has set out on the sea and is wishing his homeland goodnight.
+One fundamental difference between Childe Harold and our Childe is that our Childe *knows* he is loved and missed by his family (I hope), whereas Childe Harold fears that he's not leaving behind anyone who cares about him.

 ---